alyssaswatson/alyssa_watson_info/README.md

 This is a portfolio website for Alyssa Watson.
-It is viewable at alyssawatson.info.
+It is viewable at alyssawatsonlee.com.

-Email: alyssa.s.watson@gmail.com
+Email: alyssawatsonlee@gmail.com